adsrmk/vitepress-latest/docs/en/guide/enterprise.md

 # Enterprise plan

-The Enterprise plan was built for agencies, freelancers, and high-performance e-commerce businesses.
-It lets you focus on building websites and running your business while we handle the IT—keeping servers online, secure, updated, and backed up through our simplified cloud panel.
+The Enterprise plan is designed for agencies, freelancers, and high-performance e-commerce businesses, handling all server management so you can focus on building and growing your business.

 You can deploy, scale, and move websites or servers with control over how your infrastructure runs.
 All servers are fully managed by us, so agencies and freelancers can stay focused on delivering for their clients, not managing servers.
-And all that without breaking the bank.

 <br>